Jean-Marie Déguignet: Life

 Déguignet was born into a farming family in south-west Brittany.
 He spent time in the army—he was posted as far away as Mexico—and fought in the Crimea.
 His love of learning, and the extensive and eclectic nature of his studies and travel while a young man, led him to freethought and atheism.

 In 1868, having finished his last stint in the military and accumulated some respectable savings, he returned to his childhood home of Quimper.
 There he reluctantly married the 19-year-old daughter of a farmer's widow in Toulven (south of Quimper), where he converted a struggling farm successfully to dairy with the help of the modern farming techniques he had picked up during the first half of the 1850s.
 He stayed on his farm at Toulven for fifteen years, but was then evicted for his persistent and prominent Republican agitation.
-His views meant he was unable to secure tenancy elsewhere and he was unluckily run over by his own cart.
+His views meant he was unable to secure tenancy elsewhere and he was run over by his own cart.

 During his convalescence, his wife, by now an alcoholic, bought a bar and left Déguignet to bring up their children alone.
 He turned to selling insurance, but soon had to take full-time care of his wife, who had drunk herself into very serious ill health.
 She died and the widowed Déguignet switched to selling tobacco from a shop in a parish west of Quimper.
 His retail tenancy was not renewed, however, and a local priest saw to it that he was denied the opportunity to rent an alternative shop.

 Déguignet spent his remaining years living in poverty in and around Quimper.
 Worse, he went without the support of his children, who, he believed, had been turned against him by their mother's family.
 The insatiably curious autodidact and former farming success even attempted suicide.